 We all got to try to make them ourselves and they turned out super delicious.
 Another new recipe in our pockets!

-Next morning started with a “Vietnamese yoga” on the deck of the boat surrounded by beautiful Halong Bay sunrise.
+Next morning started with what felt like a “Vietnamese yoga” on the deck of the boat surrounded by beautiful Halong Bay sunrise.
 There’s no better way how to start a new day.

-Two of the most important conclusions that we made during our Halong Bay experience:
+Important conclusions during our Halong Bay Tour experience:

 The truth that proves itself every time – the cheapest Halong Bay cruise package is never is the best option.

 If you will buy a tour for 40 Eur and feel like you have found a deal of the century – it will turn out that some crucial parts of the trip are not included.
 Maybe it’s food or activities or the way to the Bay.

 You will end up paying in addition for all these things that will sum up to be more expensive than an average full package tour.

 Another thing is that you are risking to spend a night on the floating “shed”.
 Seriously!